-One of the actively supported projects and frequently updated projects is ZStim - the fully-integrated software system that was developed for whole-cell patch-clamp recordings experiments performed on rabbit retina in vitro
+One of the actively supported and frequently updated projects is ZStim - the fully-integrated software system that was developed for whole-cell patch-clamp recording experiments performed on rabbit and other mammals retina in vitro

 Programming Languages and Programming Environments used and available